davidfongione/Perseids/README.md

 1. One text file for each planet automatically named by the planet's name containing the position and velocity at each time-step of the discretization
 2. Those files can be used by [Gnuplot](http://gnuplot.sourceforge.net) and therefore the program also creates two Gnuplot scripts to be ran in the teminal : *plot.gnu* which makes a simple plot in the terminal and *plot-png.gnu* which creates a png image of the system in the same folder
 3. The program also creates a file *system-total-energy* which - as for the position and velocity of each planet - gives the total energy of the system at each time-step.
-This file can also be used by Gnuplot but no script is generated (for the moment).
+This file can also be used by Gnuplot but no script is generated (for the moment)

 [![Example of the program ran above](https://s1.postimg.org/3u7luzcw4v/Capture_d_cran_2017-10-24_18.54.12.jpg)](https://postimg.org/image/1rrt6xeb3f/)

-Discover the other possibilities in the [header file](https://github.com/kryzar/Perseids/blob/master/Program/Program/classes/solver.hpp) of this class.
+Other possibilities can be found in the [header file](https://github.com/kryzar/Perseids/blob/master/Program/Program/classes/solver.hpp) of this class.

 ## Warning